bitfocus/companion-module-studiocoast-vmix/docs/patch_notes.md

 **v1.2.13**
-- Added ON/OFF/Togle option to solo and bus solo action
+- Added ON/OFF/Toggle option to solo and bus solo action
-- Hotfix: LiveBusVolume feedback not updating corectly
+- Hotfix: LiveBusVolume feedback not updating correctly

 **v1.2.12**
 - Added config option to display volume variables/feedback as a linear value (this will match the slider position within vMix, rather than the actual volume level)
-- Fixed serveral input/bus volume variables/feedbacks not correctly updating
+- Fixed several input/bus volume variables/feedbacks not correctly updating
 - Fixed handling of a bug where replay data from the API may be incomplete if polled at during load/unload of the input
 - Fixed a bug where variable definitions was being updated on any change to any input
 - Added Action "SelectIndex" to select specific slides and videos in list inputs
-- Added Feedbacks: inputSelectedIndex and inputSelectedIndexName, provides feedbacks depending on selected index in a list or powerpoints
+- Added Feedbacks: inputSelectedIndex and inputSelectedIndexName, provides feedbacks depending on selected index in a list or powerpoint
 - Added Variables: input_X_selected_name and input_X_selected
 - Added Variables for mix 1-4 program and preview, these can be used with the new trigger menu to press buttons in companion
 - Added Variables for Video call password, call connected, audio source and video source